aabarata/tp-test/README.md

 [Vercel](https://tp-test-eight.vercel.app/)

-## Improvements points
+## Tech improvements

 - Setup an linting and styling system (ex.
-ESLint + Prettier)
+ESLint + Prettier).
-- Use a translation library (ex. i18n) even if for now only exist one language so we could in a fast way introduce others in the future
+- Use a translation library (ex. i18n) even if for now only exist one language so we could in a fast way introduce others in the future.
-- Find a strategy to remove the "any" from the todo select elements
+- Find a strategy to remove the "any" from the todo select elements.
-- Use a custom hook to manage the form state
+- Use a custom hook to manage the form state.
+- Find a better strategy to deal with the form validation.
-- Place a single modal/notification component at the root level and use for example Portal to update is content (could also be use using context)
+- Place a single modal/notification component at the root level and use for example Portal to update the content (could also be done use using context).
-- Better error handling if the fetch users endpoint fails
+- Better error handling if the fetch users endpoint fails.

 ## Usability improvements

-- Navigation to a todo detail page
+- Add responsive classes/grid
-- Add draggable action to the todo cards
+- Add draggable action to the todo cards.
+- Implement a real 404 page